p1ass/portfolio/resume_en.md

 - Created development environments using Docker, which made other members develop easily

 ## Award

+**1ast prize in a internship held by DeNA**
+August 2019

+- I participated in the intern in the theme of “Grow an app to be the best app in 3 days” as a server-side and was in charge of building a server that could make 20,000 requests per second

 **1st prize in a hackathon held by pixiv Inc.**
 December 2018